dellow/Web-Framework/README.md

 <a name="about"></a>
 ## About
-This is a fast Framework and/or Project Wrapper and workflow for web projects that utilises NPM as a build tool.
+This is a fast Framework and/or Project Wrapper and workflow for web projects that utilises NPM and Gulp as build tools.
 It's also set up to work with Travis CI which will run any defined spec tests by default.

+JavaScript is bundled with WebPack via NPM scripts.

-JavaScript is compiled with WebPack and the CSS pre-processed with SASS.
+CSS is compiled with SASS via Gulp (Compiling directly with NPM is to slow).

 Testing is done with Jasmine for unit tests and Nightwatch for functional/integration tests.